Back

 Registration

-The signup process should be quick and intuitive, so that it doesn’t take long to actually start using the app.
-An effective solution is to allow users to authenticate using their social media accounts.
+The signup process should be quick and intuitive so that it doesn’t take long to start using the video chat app.
+An effective solution is to allow users to authenticate using their social media accounts — this way, they’ll be able to start using the video conferencing platform right away.
+Another way to speed things up is to implement one-click registration: this is when users can create temporary accounts with minimum information (e. g. with their phone number only), with an option to add all the details later.

 User profiles